ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 	.catch( ... );
 ```

-In the code sample above we used predefined image styles – `'imageStyleFull'`, `'imageStyleAlignLeft'` and `'imageStyleAlignRight'`.
+In the code sample above we used predefined image styles – `'imageStyle:full'`, `'imageStyle:alignLeft'` and `'imageStyle:alignRight'`.
 The latter two apply, respectively, `.image-style-align-left` and  `.image-style-align-right` classes to the `<figure>` element.

 See the result below: